atkinsroy/ncal/README.md

 together with a font that supports unicode character sets.
 Currently, 'Optional' calendars (in .Net) are not supported.
 These include the Julian, Hijra (Islamic), Chinese Lunar, Hebrew and several other calendars which are not used primarily by any culture but are observed in many parts of the world for religious or scientific purposes.
+Note that the Julian calendar uses an ISO 1806 culture because, well I live in a country that follows this standard.

 ## Known Problems